lydialawli/Evok/src/devNotes.md

     - [ ] create proper array example
     - [ ] when currentTimestamp changes (given through parent as prop) the bar changes position (left-right)

+- [ ] create a placeholder if element has no item yet (in flatlist component)